GitSquared/gaby.dev/posts/working-with-beginners/index.md

 _"Your 'for' loop is flawed because it does more loops than there are elements in your array."_

 Finally, explain the problem **in depth** and propose one or more solutions, with as much explanations as you can:
-_"You've iniated the control variable 'i' at 0 and told the loop go on while 'i' is less than 6, which is the size of your array.
+_"You've initiated the control variable 'i' at 0 and told the loop go on while 'i' is less than 6, which is the size of your array.
 But because you start at 0, you will actually loop 7 times.
 You can either lower your loop condition or start the control variable at 1."_

 You should encourage "trying stuff" as much as possible: if you know the code on the screen will not compile, let the beginner try anyway and be confronted with the error message.